hed-standard/hed-javascript/README.md

 # hed-validator

-This package contains a JavaScript validator for HED (Hierarchical Event Descriptor) strings.
+This package contains a JavaScript validator for HED (Hierarchical Event Descriptor).

 [HED](https://www.hedtags.org/) is a system for annotating events using comma-separated path strings.
 Any type of event can be annotated using HED-type syntax.